Marco Fu: World Championship quarter-finalist (1999–2003)

 In the 1999–00 season, with Fu now ranked 35th in the world, he received automatic entry into the main draw of most of the ranking tournaments.
 Although he failed to repeat the success of reaching the final of the Grand Prix, he made a run to the quarter-finals before losing to Ali Carter.
 Other achievements of note include reaching the semi-finals of the 2000 Malta Grand Prix and the Scottish Open.
 Following a dramatic rise, in the 2000–01 season Fu was ranked 15th in the world, his first appearance in the top 16.
 However, a succession of defeats and a first-round loss at the 2001 World Snooker Championship to Chris Small, saw him fall out of the top 16 for the next season.
 In the 2001–02 season Fu's best result was a last 16 appearance at the LG Cup.
 He failed to qualify for three ranking events, including the 2002 World Snooker Championship, and, as a result, his ranking fell to 27 for the following season.

 Prior to the 2003 Welsh Open, his best result of the 2002–03 season was reaching the third round of the 2002 UK Championship in December 2002.
 However, at the Welsh Open in February, Fu defeated Stephen Lee 5–0 in the second round and beat Ronnie O'Sullivan 5–3 in the quarter-finals before losing his semi-final 4–6 to Stephen Hendry, who went on to win the title.
 Going into the 2003 World Snooker Championship three months later, after first round losses at the European and Scottish Opens, he drew world number one Ronnie O'Sullivan in the first round.

 Snooker Scene later described the match between O'Sullivan and Fu as "one of the greatest upsets in the history of the game".
 Fu held a 6–3 overnight lead and, despite O'Sullivan making a maximum break, Fu won 10–6.
 Fu subsequently eliminated Alan McManus 13–7 in the second round, before losing 7–13 to Stephen Lee in his quarter-final match.
-Later that year, Fu won his first professional title at the invitational Premier League, beating Mark Williams 9–5 in the final.
+Later that year, Fu won his biggest title at the time winning the invitational Premier League, beating Mark Williams 9–5 in the final.